 Defining the rules of procedure

-CCWG-Accountability anticipates that this can be completed over a 9-month period and this should be completed by July 2016.
+CCWG-Accountability anticipates that this will occur over a 9-month period and this should be completed by July 2016.

-10.4 Bylaw drafting process
+10.4 Bylaws drafting process

 The Bylaw drafting process has been developed following discussions with the ICANN community at the ICANN53 meeting in Buenos Aires, and considering comments by the ICANN Board and ICANN legal staff to find a common ground with the requirements of the CCWG-Accountability to identify an acceptable and appropriate process.